 8 For he shall be like a tree planted by the waters, Which spreads out its roots by the river, And will not fear when heat comes; But its leaf will be green, And will not be anxious in the year of drought, Nor will cease from yielding fruit.

-Friend, as you set out in life to fulfil your God-given dream, vision, calling or purpose in life; don’t fall into the “pride trap” of trusting in yourself.
+Friend, as you set out to fulfill your God-given dream, vision, calling, or purpose in life, don’t fall into the “pride trap” of trusting in yourself.

 Proverbs 3:5-7 – NKJV